 Pleural Disease Treatment Options

 Doctors treat asbestos-related pleural diseases using different methods depending on the type of disease a patient has.
-Some conditions, like pleural plaques or mild pneumothorax, usually don’t require any treatments.

 Treatments for pleural diseases may include: